TeriumCloud/TeriumCloud/README.md

 ## Terium

-#### Terium is the best way to set up a server network with enough but not too many features.
+#### Terium is a simple usable cloud-system for minecraft networks with a few special features

 ## Why Terium?